apache/kylin/website/_dev/howto_release.md

 `gpg --send-keys YOUR_KEY_HASH`

 or Submit key via web:
-Open and Submit to [http://pool.sks-keyservers.net:11371](http://pool.sks-keyservers.net:11371) (you can pickup any avaliable public key server)
+Open and Submit to [http://pool.sks-keyservers.net:11371](http://pool.sks-keyservers.net:11371) (you can pickup any available public key server)

 Once your key submitted to server, you can verify using following command:
 `gpg --recv-keys YOUR_KEY_HASH`